we-are-Joinup/provider-api-doc/source/includes/_service.md

 destination_address | Destination address | False (depends on destination_required field of zone)
 destination | Destination point.
-Format: [longitude, latitude]  | False (depends on destination_required field of zone) destination_place_id | If user is requesting in an airport or railstation like destination you can add its id in this field for efficiency | False flight_number | Flight info | False (depends on need_place_info field of zone) flight_origin | Flight info | False (depends on need_place_info field of zone) train_number | Train info | False train_origin | Train info | False comment | Add another info | False coupon | We have a coupon system.
+Format: [longitude, latitude]  | False (depends on destination_required field of zone) destination_place_id | If user is requesting in an airport or railstation like destination you can add its id in this field for efficiency | False comment | Add another info | False rate_data.taxi_type | Rate data is a object with a lot info.
+But for this documentation we only use taxi type.
+In this field indicates the taxi type (See Available taxi types in [Configuration provider][config]) | False (Default is convencional) flight_number | Flight info | False (depends on need_place_info field of zone) flight_origin | Flight info | False (depends on need_place_info field of zone) train_number | Train info | False train_origin | Train info | False coupon | We have a coupon system.
 And the user can request a service with a discount coupon | False platform_model | Add any identify of your provider and version. e.g.: PROVIDER_ID@1.0.0 | False way_to_pay | If private is false.
 You can indicates: cash, credit-card or app | False